DalyanParker/UrbanClassifier/README.md

 The function urbanByAverage, return a boolen, where true indicates that the program has classified the given area as Urban, based on given parameters.
 The function expects as parameters:

-⋅⋅bound : numeric value, the threshold average which, if the returned calculated population density average is greater than or equal to, will be used to classify this average as Urban
+1. bound : numeric value, the threshold average which, if the returned calculated population density average is greater than or equal to, will be used to classify this average as Urban
-⋅⋅arr : the Raster Data encocoded as a multidimensional array -- a matrix ⋅⋅x : longitude
+2. arr : the Raster Data encocoded as a multidimensional array -- a matrix
+3. x : longitude
-⋅⋅y : latitude
+4. y : latitude
-⋅⋅r : numeric value, will determine the r x r area covered in approximately r x r Km squared
+5. r : numeric value, will determine the r x r area covered in approximately r x r Km squared

 ## Data